 Frequently Asked Questions

-Technology support will be available from 8 a.m. to 4 p.m. on Monday through Friday.
+Technology support will be available from 8 a.m. to 4 p.m. on Monday through Friday from the Information and Communication Technology (ICT) team.
 The district’s Web Help Desk ticketing system is available at https://support.smsd.org to any employee or student.

-The Information and Communication Technology (ICT) team has placed a permanent link/app on all devices for easy access.
-This link can be accessed by clicking on the link that looks like this:
+A permanent link/app has been placed on all district devices for easy access.
+This link can be accessed by clicking on the icon that looks like this: